Resident Evil: Degeneration: Production

 Sony Pictures Entertainment, the distributor of previous Resident Evil films, wanted to create a full CG film version of Biohazard.
 In 2006, Capcom joined, but the production process did not start until a year later, after director Makoto Kamiya, screenwriter Shotaro Suga and Digital Frontier joined the project.
 In late 2007, seven actors flew to Japan for the shoot.
 During the ten days stay in Tokyo, the crew benefited from two studios for body and facial capture, then used 50 PCs, total of 200CPUs to do the rendering for 1300 cuts.
 The Japanese singer and lyricist Anna Tsuchiya sang the ending theme for the film, titled "GUILTY".

-While Leon acts sarcastic in Resident Evil 4, he behaves colder in the CGI movie; Mercier believes Capcom wanted to make a different take on Leon when developing the movie.
+While Leon acts sarcastic in Resident Evil 4, he behaves more coldly in the CGI movie; Mercier believes Capcom wanted to make a different take on Leon when developing the movie.
 Nevertheless, the actor expressed joy in the making of the movie.
+Leon’s new look for this era was achieved by photo scanning the face of model Jamisin Matthews.

 Release

-Degeneration made its premiere in Japan on October 10, 2008 at the Tokyo Game Show.
-It received a limited theatrical release in Japan starting on October 17, 2008 in Shinjuku.
+Degeneration made its premiere in Japan on October 10, 2008, at the Tokyo Game Show.
+It received a limited theatrical release in Japan starting on October 17, 2008, in Shinjuku.
 The next day, the film opened in Nagoya and Osaka.
 It also had a limited theatrical release in the United States, opening on November 13 in New York City and November 18 in Los Angeles.
 A sneak-peek trailer of the first eight minutes of the film was also shown in the North American Home Theater of PlayStation Home.

 Resident Evil: Degeneration was released on UMD, DVD, and Blu-ray formats in December 2008 (on December 26 in Japan and December 27 in North America).
 It was later released in the European Union in January–February 2009.
 More than 1.6 million home video copies were shipped as of September 2010.

 The special features include the "Generation of Degeneration" featurette, character profiles, voice bloopers, a mock-up Leon interview, five trailers, two Resident Evil 5 trailers and previews.
 In the "Generation of Degeneration" special feature, the filmmakers explain that this film is in effect "Resident Evil 4.5", i.e. showing what happens after Resident Evil 4.